rehandotwork/Aben/README.txt

 Requires at least: 4.3.0
 Tested up to: 6.7.1
 Requires PHP: 7.1
-Stable tag: 1.0
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-**Auto Bulk Email Notifications (Aben)** is a powerful WordPress plugin designed to help website administrators automate bulk email notifications directly from their website.
-With Aben, you can easily keep your users updated about the latest content, products, news, jobs, or any other post type created on your site.
+Auto Bulk Email Notifications (Aben) is a WordPress plugin that automates bulk email updates for content, products, news, jobs, or any post type on your site.

 == Description ==
 **Auto Bulk Email Notifications (Aben)** is a feature-rich WordPress plugin designed to simplify and automate bulk email notifications for your website.
 Whether you\'re managing a blog, an eCommerce store, or a news portal, Aben helps you efficiently communicate with your audience.